-As a recruiter, I must say that I receive a lot of applications every day, but unfortunately, I cannot always proceed with all of them.
+As a recruiter, I must say that I receive a lot of amazing applications every day, but unfortunately, I cannot always proceed with them.
 Why you"ll ask?
 It's because of the working documents.
 Those documents are mandatory for us to proceed.
 As recruiters, we can have to face 2 situations, candidates with EU nationality and candidates without EU nationality.

 A candidate with EU nationality: